 The purpose of an informal resolution meeting will be for the Complainant or Respondent to request a proposed course of action in order to resolve the matter in a manner consistent with biblical principles of dispute resolution.
 Any such informal resolution meeting shall only be held if both the Complainant and the Respondent voluntarily agree in writing to participate.
 At no time will either party be required to confront or meet with the other party.
 In cases involving Sexual Assault, such a meeting shall not occur unless the Title IX Coordinator deems the matter to be appropriate for informal resolution, in addition to both parties agreeing to the meeting.
 Participation in an informal resolution meeting is voluntary, and any party may request to end the process at any time.
 If either party asks to end the optional informal resolution process, the Institution shall proceed with the Formal Complaint.
-If the Title IX Coordinator acted as the informal resolution facilitator for a matter that returns to the Formal Complaint process, the Title IX Coordinator shall not serve as the investigator on that matter or otherwise supervise the investigation.
+If the Title IX Coordinator shall not serve as the investigator on that matter or otherwise supervise the investigation.